Build and run the service

 A molecular substructure search engine that provides fast searching capability for chemical compounds.
+The project includes both a benchmarking framework and a web service API for molecular searches.

 The project is organized as follows: